 - Please be respectful of your neighbors and friends who are also learning music with me, and understand that, while a wintertime runny nose may not be a big deal to you, it could cancel lessons for the neighborhood for the next week or more.
 There is NO CHARGE for lessons missed due to illness with one hour's notice, and if you're not sure, please reach out and we can discuss what the right solution is.
 We can do a same-time online lesson instead!
 There is no discount for same-day lessons moving online due to weather and/or illness.

 - If you cancel a lesson due to illness less than one hour before the lesson start time, the lesson fee will be forfeited.

 - I reserve the right to leave a scheduled lesson if a student or member of the household is exhibiting possible symptoms of illness upon my arrival.
 The lesson fee will be forfeited.

 Same-Time Online Lessons For Weather & Illness Cancellations

 - For canceled lessons due to weather or illness, I am now offering online lessons at the same time.
-This means if you usually have a Wednesday 6pm lesson and it's too icy for me to safely come to you, or someone in your home has a fever, we can meet via Facetime or Skype at 6pm for our regularly-scheduled lesson.
+This means if you usually have a Wednesday 6pm lesson and it's too icy for me to safely come to you, or someone in your home has a fever, we can meet via Zoom at 6pm for our regularly-scheduled lesson.
 This way nobody misses a lesson, and everyone is safe and healthy.

 - Please note for young students (ages 8 and under), parents should be available during the lesson to help with any hand placement or trouble spots to review.
 Thank you in advance for understanding!